Private & Early Stage Businesses

 Resale Restrictions TOP

 If you issue or sell securities using any of the exemptions listed in this material, the securities are subject to resale restrictions.
 This means that the securities cannot be sold by the purchaser unless certain requirements are met.
-This includes not selling the securities for a specific hold or seasoning period.
+This includes not selling the securities for a specific restricted or seasoning period.
 To resell their securities, a purchaser can rely on any of the exemptions listed in this material except for the employee, director, officer and consultant exemption and the offering memorandum exemption, which are only available to issuers when issuing their securities.

 In addition, if you are a private issuer, the securities that you issue or sell are subject to resale restrictions outlined in the private issuer's articles, memorandum, bylaws or its shareholders' agreement.
 Generally, this means that the purchasers must obtain approval from the private issuer's board of directors before selling their securities.